Locksley

 Locksley sits in the gently undulating landscape between the Great Dividing Range foothills and the northern plains, an area typical of the Strathbogie Ranges hinterland with grazing properties and rural holdings dominating the land use.
 The locality once hosted a Cobb & Co coach changing station on the old Sydney–Melbourne road, reflecting its historic role as a stopping point on the great inland route.
 Nearby townships of Avenel, Longwood, and Seymour provide basic services and rail access for residents, while the regional city of Shepparton lies to the north for broader shopping and healthcare needs.

-Locksley falls under postcode 3665 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Euroa (Northern Victoria) electorate.
+Locksley falls under postcode 3665 and is governed by the Strathbogie Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Euroa (Northern Victoria) electorate.

 Location